(STUDY GUIDE IS AT THE END OF THE NOTES)

 c.
 Surely that sort of necessity could not possibly conflict with freedom.
 If it did then no one could ever be free since, by choosing X at time t (including the present) you make it conditionally necessary that you choose X at time t.

-VI.
-Remaining difficulties...these just have to be accepted
+VII.
+Remaining difficulties...these just have to be accepted...and Anselm seems to accept them.

 A. We have a sort of effect on God.
+God responds to us.
 What God knows and does is in some sense "up to" us.
 (In CUR DEUS HOMO we said that God "had to" become incarnate!)

 C. Is human freedom really that valuable?
 Yes!
 We are really made in the image of God in having a tiny bit of independence.